Wiener Schnitzel, Austria’s national dish.

 Wiener Schnitzel (pronouced VEE-ner not WEE-ner) is the national dish of Austria and a standard of Continental cuisine.
 In The Sound Of Music, Maria sang that Schnitzel with noodles was “one of my favorite things.”
 The name means Viennese [-style] scallops, referring to the scallops of veal (der Schnitz means a slice or a cut).

-Wiener Schnitzel is a thin, breaded, fried veal cutlet fried served with a slice of lemon, traditionally served with a simple green salad or cucumbers plus German potato salad or boiled parsley potatoes.
+Wiener Schnitzel is a pounded-thin, breaded, cutlet of veal or pork, coated in breadcrumbs, fried and served with a slice of lemon.
+It is traditionally served with a simple green salad or cucumber salad plus German potato salad or boiled parsley potatoes.
 Lingonberry jam can be served as a condiment (you can buy it at better food stores, Ikea or online).

 In Austria the term is protected by law; “Wiener Schnitzel” assures you of a veal cutlet.
 Since veal is pricey, a less expensive Austrian alternative uses pork (Wiener Schnitzel vom Schwein).
 It can also be made with beef, chicken, mutton, pork, turkey, boar and reindeer—any meat that can be cut into thin slices.
 Just call it Chicken Schnitzel instead of Wiener Schnitzel.